 The TSIA2 tests are typically computer delivered.
 The multiple-choice CRC and Diagnostic Tests are adaptive, meaning that test takers are routed to subsequent items based on their performance on preceding items.
 The Essay Test is machine scored.
-A range of accommodations is available for students with documented disabilities that may prevent them from taking the computer-delivered assessments; tests in these accommodated formats are fixed-form linear (i.e., not adaptive).
+A range of accommodated versions is available for students with documented disabilities that may prevent them from taking the computer-delivered assessments; tests in these accommodated formats are fixed-form linear (i.e., not adaptive).

-Scores, routing, and classifications
+Scores, routing, and testing outcomes